-Kaysinger Basin Regional Planning Commission is one of two regions selected in this round of USDA’s Stronger Economies Together(SET).
+Kaysinger Basin Regional Planning Commission is one of two regions selected in the 2016 round of USDA’s Stronger Economies Together(SET).
 The purpose of SET is to enable communities and counties in rural America to work together in developing and implementing an economic development blueprint for their multi-county region that strategically builds on the current and emerging economic strengths of that region.

 So, what does that mean?